 Developed for human samples, scientists are finding that 10X Genomics offers advantages for sequencing everything from plants to flatworms.
 The David H. Murdock Research Institute (DHMRI) is helping to develop the needed protocols.

-Although the 10X technology was originally designed for human samples, scientists in the Genomics Laboratory at the David H. Murdock Research Institute (DHMRI) are receiving requests to use the 10X platform on everything from plants to marine animals.
-In support of these studies, DHMRI scientists are working with 10X Genomics and contracting with academic researchers, companies and government agencies to develop new protocols.
+Although primarily supported for human samples, scientists in the Genomics Laboratory at the David H. Murdock Research Institute (DHMRI) are receiving requests to use the Chromium Controller and Solutions offered by 10X Genomics for everything from plants to marine animals.

 To discuss a project, contact Steven Colman, PhD, DHMRI Chief Operating Officer.